danadaldos/coding-challenge/README.md

 ![screen design](https://user-images.githubusercontent.com/314351/56453206-d1ec2580-62f3-11e9-83d7-67aff2e1deef.png)

-The data you should use to populate your implementation is available at _public/data.json_ and can be loaded from http://localhost:3000/data.json.
-SVG assets for the icons used in the design also live in _public/_ and can be loaded similarly.
+The data you should use to populate your implementation is available via a simple GraphQL query which is already included.
+SVG assets for the icons used in the design can be found in the _public/_ directory.

 Some things to keep in mind: